-Management represents that no termination payments were made in the audit year.
+Management asserts that termination payments were made.
 We did not note any in our tests.

 D. Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g., payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines.